shchodro/serverless-workshop/README.md

 * This step requires that your cluster is finished creating and in "Active" state before you'll have access to see the endpoint of your cluster.

 14\.
 Now you'll add an execution role to your Lambda function which gives permissions for your Lambda function to access AWS resources.
+Scroll down and select "Basic settings".
 For the Role, select **Choose an existing role**, and for the Existing Role, select **"[Your CloudFormation stack name]-ZombieLabLambdaRole"** which is the role that was created for you for this workshop.
 It has permissions to the Elasticsearch service.

 15\.
-Expand the "Advanced settings" section and find the "Timeout" field for your Lambda function.
+Within  "Basic settings" section and find the "Timeout" field for your Lambda function.
 In the timeout field, change the function timeout to **1** minute.
 This ensures Lambda can process the batch of messages before Lambda times out.
 Keep all the other defaults on the page set as is.
-Select **Next** and then on the Review page, select **Create function** to create your Lambda function.

 16\.
 In Configure Triggers section, select the DynamoDB event source type and then select the **messages** DynamoDB table.
 It should appear as **"[Your CloudFormation stack name]-messages"**.
 Then set the **Batch size** to **5**, the **Starting position** to **Latest** and select the checkbox **Enable trigger**.
 Then click on Next button.